 The Army offers munitions recognition and safety training to identified property owners, lessees, contractors, municipal service providers, resource conservation workers, and anyone involved in intrusive activities on the former Fort Ord or property that has been transferred as described in Section 3.3.6 of the Munitions Response Site (MRS) Security Program, Former Fort Ord, California (Army, 2016).
-A copy of the "Military Munitions Recognition and Safety Training and How to Request a Free Safety Training Class" flier is provided in Appendix B. This training includes identification of MEC that might be found during planned actions in a project area, the safety and notification procedures to follow if something is found, and the distribution and explanation of "Safety Alert" brochures.
+A copy of the "Military Munitions Recognition and Safety Training and How to Request a Free Safety Training Class" flier is provided in Appendix B. This training is consistent with the Army's 3Rs Explosives Safety Education Program and includes recognition of military munitions that might be found during planned actions in a project area, the safety and notification procedures to follow if something is found.
+Brochures such as "Safety Alert" are made available.
 The UXO Safety Officer will maintain a record of training provided.
 Activities will be summarized in the LUC Annual Report Form, described in Section 4.2.1.